-Insurers are subject to a number of regulatory requirements pertaining both to the types, and risk concentrations, of investments that they are permitted to hold.
-This is to ensure the ability of insurers to pay claims in a timely fashion is not hampered by insufficient liquidity.
-As we disclose in our annual filings with the SEC, our investment portfolio consists primarily of low-risk, liquid fixed income investments.
+Insurers are subject to various regulatory requirements that restrict the types, and risk concentrations, of permitted investments.
+This is to ensure that insurers have sufficient liquidity to pay claims in a timely fashion.
+As disclosed in our annual filings with the SEC, our investment portfolio primarily consists of low-risk, liquid, fixed income investments.